MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 // ==== Metrics of Interest

-// From an abstract perspective the evaluation of the quality of direct connections between mobile iOS devices is done building a prototype application that measures data transfer on the TCP/IP application layer.
-During testing, the application is simultaniously run on two iOS machines that connect via #gls("awdl") and measure the connection metrics.
+// From an abstract perspective the evaluation of the quality of direct connections between mobile #gls("ios") devices is done building a prototype application that measures data transfer on the TCP/IP application layer.
+During testing, the application is simultaniously run on two #gls("ios") machines that connect via #gls("awdl") and measure the connection metrics.
 The measurements taken during the data transfer will then be displayed, ready to be documented by the tester for later evaluation.
-//The overall idea to evaluate the quality of direct connection between mobile iOS devices is to build a prototype application that measures data transfer on the OSI application layer.
+//The overall idea to evaluate the quality of direct connection between mobile #gls("ios") devices is to build a prototype application that measures data transfer on the OSI application layer.
 This application is built in the programming language `Swift` and in the IDE `XCode`.
-To access the Transport Layer of the OSI model the Networking Framework which is bundled in the iOS SDK was used.
+To access the Transport Layer of the OSI model the Networking Framework which is bundled in the #gls("ios") SDK was used.
 This SDK features a synchronous API to read and write data to the underlying networking stack.
 The measure interface lies directly on top of Networking Frameworks API which makes calculation overhead little.

 // This section should explain the what and why of your experiment — your rationale and high-level design, without diving into exact tools or code yet.
 // You could include: